-Each of these areas are delight-directed learning opportunities, not mom-driven, but child-led.
+Each of these areas are made up of delight directed learning opportunities, not mom-driven, but child-led.
 It’s also real learning, real high school credit, and should be included on the high school transcript.

 Not all high school classes have to be like math, with a textbook and two hours a day of blood, sweat, and tears.
 Include some classes that are fun for the student, so they enjoy learning!
 It’s good to balance more difficult classes with some easier ones.
 Not every class has to include analysis.
 Not every class needs to require a paper.
-Here is a blog post that may help: Homeschooling High School – Underwater Basket Weaving: Sometimes Easy is OK.
+Here is a blog post that may also be helpful: Underwater Basket Weaving: Sometimes Easy is OK.

 Check out Bethany’s photography blog here, it’s excellent: Mustard Seed Photography.